-Although Balmoral Castle is not part of the Crown Estate, it remains private property of the monarch.
-When the Queen purchased the castle, she found it too small so it was demolished and a new building was constructed and completed in 1856.
+Although Balmoral Castle is not part of the Crown Estate, it remains the private property of the monarch.
+When the Queen purchased the castle, she found it too small, so it was demolished, and a new building was constructed and completed in 1856.

-Today, the estate is home not only to the castle, but also to farmland, forestry, grouse moors and herds of Highland Ponies and sheep.
+Today, the estate is home not only to the castle but also to farmland, forestry, grouse moors and herds of Highland Ponies and sheep.
 It is also the home of many ghosts.

 It was said that Queen Victoria found the house to be small but pretty.
-In 1848, William Smith was commissioned to design new ancillary buildings for the castle, as well as improve it.
+In 1848, William Smith was commissioned to design new ancillary buildings for the castle and improve it.
 Although William Smith was the architect, Prince Albert amended his designs.

 Ghosts of Balmoral Castle

 John Brown was one of the servants of Balmoral Castle whom Queen Victoria had reportedly fallen in love with.
-This remains a matter of conjecture but it is said that Queen Elizabeth II has reported seeing the ghost of John Brown on the corridor and feeling his presence.
+This remains a matter of conjecture, but it is said that Queen Elizabeth II has reported seeing the ghost of John Brown on the corridor and feeling his presence.
 He is said to be always wearing his kilt.

 Due to Balmoral being a Royal Residence, you can’t access the castle itself.
 However, you can book guided tours of the grounds, exhibitions and Ballroom daily between October – November.